 Identification of Organism from Different Parts of ATM

-The result of the study showed high level of bacterial contamination of the surface of metallic key pads, door handle and screen of ATMs.
+The result of the study showed a high level of bacterial contamination of the surface of metallic key pads, door handles and screen of ATMs.
 Apart from the quantity of bacteria, the type of micro organism present on a surface is also an important determinant of whether an infection will occur or not.
 Seventeen bacterial isolates were obtained from the samples collected from the seven ATM out of eight ATMs tabulated in (Table No:1) In ICICI ATM there were no isolates in any part.

 The seventeen isolates were identified by Gram staining, biochemical tests were done based on Bergey’s manual systemic bacteriology.
-A previous study showed prominent presence of staphylococcus species, E coli and the precence of Salmonalla and Shigella are minimal.
-However, they constituted more impact on human health as disease causing pathogen, the samples collected from ATM steel pads, touch screen in different area, Shigella was found in ATM at shopping mall. (p, Arulazhakan et al., 2014).
-The result of the present study was correlated with something to discussed with previous study, the Staphylococcus and E coli were found in the present study, but Salmonalla amd Shigella was not foumd in the present study.
+A previous study showed the prominent presence of staphylococcus species, E coli and the presence of Salmonella and Shigella are minimal.
+However, they constituted more impact on human health as disease causing pathogen, the samples collected from ATM steel pads, touch screen in a different area, Shigella was found in the ATM at a shopping mall. (p, Arulazhakan et al., 2014).
+The result of the present study was correlated with something to discussed with the previous study, the Staphylococcus and E coli were found in the present study, but Salmonalla and Shigella was not found in the present study.

 ANTIBIOGRAM OF THE ORGANISMS ISOLATED FROM ATM